ElenaCoder/node.js-course/6.2-customer-rest-api-implementation/README.md

 - Mocha
 - Chai
 - Chai-HTTP
+- jsonwebtoken
+- bcrypt

 ## How to Use

 1. Install Dependencies: Make sure you have Node.js and npm (Node Package Manager) installed on your machine.

 2. [Database Setup](#database-setup): Set up a PostgreSQL database server and create a database called "customer".
-Run the provided SQL statements to create the necessary table and populate it with sample data.
+Run the provided SQL statements to create the necessary tables and populate them with sample data.

 3. Configuration: Update the database connection details in the `dbconfig.js` file to match your PostgreSQL database credentials.